Shivanikanodia/attrition-prediction-unity-mlflow/README.md

 ### MLflow Metrics and Summary:

-As we can see from screenshot below from Databricks MLFlow UI, Run Name, Duration of each run and metrics logged (Focused on Precision and Recall trade off with thresold value best works for our use case - detecting employees likely to leave and not giving false alarms by choosing higher precision from XGboost.
+As we can see from screenshot below from Databricks MLFlow UI, Run Name, Duration of each run and metrics logged.
+We used precision-recall curve evaluation and selected an optimal threshold to minimize false negatives while avoiding unnecessary false alarms.

 <img width="1267" alt="MLflow Metrics 1" src="https://github.com/user-attachments/assets/3aa46be3-58a5-4961-91f8-b138bc220283" />